Code-Institute-Submissions/dawnmanning/README.md

 ## UX

 Lunar Records is a record comapany that signs artist/singers.
 The website allows artists to sign up(sign me).
 The website provides a one stop shop for artists which includes digital marketing,uploads artits music to streaming sites, provides artits with links to recording studios and video creators.
 Lunar Records provides a different service as it does not own the rights to the artists music and only takes a small percentage of downloads.
+There are three pages Home, About, Sign Me and Contact.
 - User type-Artist/performer, I want to look for a manager-record deal, so that the artist can achieve a finished piece that can be streamed .

 ## Features
-The logo- I gave the logo a href so that it links back to the home page.
+-The logo- I gave the logo a href so that it links back to the home page.
-I used the color wheel for my colors for font and cards so that there was a color consistency throughout the website Music videos that align with the website content.
+-I used the color wheel for my colors for font and cards so that there was a color consistency throughout the website -I embedded music videos that align with the website content.
 I wanted to use video rather then pictures.
-I added a footer with social media links I found on https://www.w3schools.com/howto/howto_css_social_media_buttons.asp I embedded a google map on contact page
+-I added a footer with social media links I found on https://www.w3schools.com/howto/howto_css_social_media_buttons.asp -I embedded a google map on contact page
-I created a form  for the contact page and stlyed it using css as well as adding a message box.
+-I created a form  for the contact page and stlyed it using css as well as adding a message box.
-I created a simple diaghram of the homepage before I stated to create the website.
-I drew out pictures then in my notepad of what i wanted the se
+-I created a simple diaghrams of the homepage,about and sign me page before I stated to create the website.
+I then created the form page with boothstrap
 ![image of homepage mock-up](capture.png)
 ![image of homepage mock-up2](websitedesign.png)
 ![image of sign me page](signmedesign.png)